-The 2016 Application and Decision Making Process: we invite proposals from Town Managers, Boards of Selectmen, or the County Commissioners by Friday, March 25, 2016 with decisions by late April.
-LCRPC hopes to award 3 to 5 grants this year.
-We will schedule a site/town visit during the review process and at the conclusion of the grant.
-Towns which received an ASK grant in previous years are eligible to apply if all Final Project Reports for earlier grants have been submitted by the 2016 application deadline.
+The 2018 Application and Decision-Making Process: We invite proposals from Town Managers, Town Administrators, or Boards of Selectmen by Monday, March 19, 2018 with decisions by mid-to late April.
+LCRPC hopes to award 3 or 4 grants.
+During the review process, we’ll call and talk with you about the application and may visit the project site.
+Towns which received an ASK grant in previous years are eligible to apply if the previous grant is complete and final project reports have been submitted by the 2018 deadline.

 Questions?
 Please call 882-5983.
 Applications may be emailed to [email protected], mailed to the LCRPC, 297 Bath Road, Wiscasset, ME 04578, or delivered to our office.
 Please call or email if you have questions.